Once you have a service domain name, you can set up subdomains for different environments. You must keep these subdomains secure.

 Create additional subdomains

-After you get a public-facing domain name, you can create additional subdomains, for example for development environments.
-You shouldn’t create separate domains for application programming interfaces (APIs).
+After you get a public-facing domain name, you can create additional subdomains (for example, for different environments).

 Setting up domains for multiple environments

-You should have multiple ‘environments’ for the development, testing and live (also known as ‘production’) versions of your service.
+You should have multiple ‘environments’ for the staging, testing and live (also known as ‘production’) versions of your service.

-Using separate development and testing environments will allow you to assess the accuracy and quality of the service before it goes live.
+Using separate staging and testing environments will allow you to assess the accuracy and quality of the service before it goes live.

-You should structure your environment subdomains to follow the same format as the subdomains in your live service, for example www-preview.servicename.service.gov.uk.
+You should structure your staging and testing environment subdomains to follow the same format as the subdomains in your live service, for example www-preview.servicename.service.gov.uk.

-Protect any testing and development domains, including APIs, with a username and password.
+Protect any testing and staging domains, including APIs, with a username and password.

-If the service is a private alpha or private beta release, you should also protect it with a username and password that’s known only to your development team and any users testing the service.
+If the service is a private alpha or private beta release, you must protect it with a username and password that’s known only to your development team and any users testing the service.